Rethinking Patch-First Approach: Effective Strategies for Securing Your Business Technology

 The misconception starts with the very terminology businesses use to describe the practice and the expectations they attach to it.

-TechTarget calls a patch a “a quick-repair job for a piece of programming designed to resolve functionality issues, improve security, or add new features.”
+TechTarget calls a patch “a quick-repair job for a piece of programming designed to resolve functionality issues, improve security, or add new features.”
 But beyond the 30,000-foot overview, there is no one accepted definition of what a patch is.

 That’s a real problem in the business tech world, where stakeholders tend to regard patching as the end-all-be-all solution to emergent performance and security problems.
 Getting no results from the solution a company expected to be a silver bullet is one thing; making the situation worse when the dust clears is another, much larger, concern.